netascode/terraform-provider-fmc/docs/resources/access_control_policy.md

 ### Required

-- `default_action` (String) Specifies the action to take when the conditions defined by the rule are met.
+- `default_action` (String) Specifies the default action to take when none of the rules meet the conditions.
   - Choices: `BLOCK`, `TRUST`, `PERMIT`, `NETWORK_DISCOVERY`, `INHERIT_FROM_PARENT`
 - `name` (String) The name of the access control policy.